AsquaredWsquared/eleos-dev-env/README.md

 Odoo is an open source Enterprise Resource Planning (ERP) system written in Python which relies on a PostgreSQL backend to store data.

-The source code for Odoo can be found here but by the end of the guide you should have a local copy that you can rummage around in. https://github.com/odoo/odoo
+The source code for Odoo can be found here but by the end of the guide you should have a local copy in a Docker Container that you can rummage around in. https://github.com/odoo/odoo

-The installation steps that follow are intended for developers who are new to Odoo, Docker and Python and want a local development environment to play around with Odoo and PostgreSQL.
+**The installation steps that follow are intended for developers who are new to Odoo, Docker and Python and want a local development environment to play around with Odoo and PostgreSQL.**

-If you are already an Odoo/Docker/Python ninja then this guide isn't aimed at you and I've got a couple of questions ;-)
+*If you are already an Odoo/Docker/Python/Git ninja then this guide isn't aimed at you and I've got a couple of questions ;-)*

 The process is going to be broken down into three main steps:

-1. Create a local PostgreSQL Docker container from a Docker image and connect to it.
+1. Create a local PostgreSQL Docker Container from a Docker Image and connect to it using the Docker Desktop CLI.
-2. Create a separate local Odoo Docker container from a Docker image that has the Odoo source code in it.
+2. Create a separate local Odoo Docker Container from a Docker Image that has the Odoo source code in it.
 3. Connect to the container we created in step 2 using Visual Studio Code and create our first custom Odoo module/add on.

 Prerequisites